BlueDevelopper/Sudoku-Solver/README.md

-# sudoku.main.Sudoku-sudoku.solver.Solver
+# Sudoku-Solver
-A simple sudoku.main.Sudoku-sudoku.solver.Solver in Java
+A simple Sudoku-Solver in Java